 Story from Here and Now.
 Listen to audio above for full report.

-"Here and Now" is an essential midday news magazine for those who want the latest news and expanded conversation on today's hot-button topics.
+"Here and Now" is an essential midday news magazine for those who want the latest news and expanded conversation on today's hot-button topics: public affairs, foreign policy, science and technology, the arts and more.
+More "Here and Now".